 Forgiving others is a prerequisite for receiving forgiveness from God (Matthew 6:15).
 It is also the only way to keep the sin of bitterness from taking root in our hearts (Hebrews 12:15).
 Bitterness is a problem because it stunts our growth by keeping us so focused on the flaws and shortcomings of others that we just don’t see our own flaws and shortcomings.
 We cannot fix what we don’t see.
 Allowing bitterness to take root in our lives steals the mental and spiritual energy we need work out our salvation with fear and trembling (Philippians 2:4)

-One thing I know for absolute certain is that it is God’s will for every Christian to be firmly rooted in the truths of the Bible (Ephesians 5:17, Colossians 2:6-7).
+One thing I know for absolute certain is that it is God’s will for every Christian to understand the Bible and be able to explain it to others (Ephesians 5:17, Colossians 2:6-7).
 This is called “being rooted” in biblical truth.
 Christians become rooted biblically through a commitment to the spiritual disciplines of Bible study, prayer and regular church attendance.
-There is simply no reasonable excuse for Christians not reading the Bible, praying and becoming a contributing member of a Bible believing church.
+There is simply no reasonable excuse for Christians not reading the Bible, praying and becoming a contributing member of a Bible believing community.

 At the root of most spiritual immaturity is a sinful behavior or attitude that we love too much to let go of.
 Sins like gossip, lust, bitterness, addiction to drugs or alcohol, anger and backbiting are a few of the attitudes and behaviors that will keep us from growing-up spiritually.
 Growth comes naturally when we deliberately choose to make a regular practice of self-examination and letting go of the behaviors and attitudes that hold us back from becoming like Jesus and loving others well (Hebrews 12:1, 1st Corinthians 11:28, 2nd Corinthians 13:5, Matthew 3:8, Luke 13:3, Acts 3:19).